 - PLR 200831020 (8/1/2008).
 In the PLR, the IRS ruled that leasehold interests in rooftop space are qualifying REIT assets because the physical space on top of a roof relates to real property. - Crown Castle International Corp. is a telecommunications REIT that owns and operates wireless communication towers.
-Crown Castle also leases rooftop space from building owners and then subleases the space to its own customers.
+As part of this business, Crown Castle leases rooftop space from building owners and then subleases the space to its own customers.